Jabariya Jodi: Development

 The film was conceived by writer Sanjeev K Jha who is from Bihar and is familiar with forced marriage practice in his native state.
 He was surprised to see the official data that said that more abductions happened in Bihar for the purpose of forced marriage than ransom in recent years.
 He said in a statement, "We always knew such forced marriages happen, but we didn't know the magnitude of it."
 It was an eye-opener for him so he created a comic world and a love-story using this bizarre practices.

 Filming

 Filming began on 10 August 2018 in Lucknow, Barabanki and Raebareli.
 The film wrapped shooting in mid April 2019.

 Release

 The release date of the film was initially scheduled to be 17 May 2019 but the date had to be pushed back multiple times first to 12 July 2019 and then to 2 August 2019 and finally it released theatrically on 9 August 2019.

 Soundtrack

 The music of the film is composed by Tanishk Bagchi, Vishal Mishra, Sachet–Parampara, Ramji Gulati and Ashok Masti while lyrics are written by Raj Shekhar, Rashmi Virag, Shabbir Ahmed, Kumaar, Tanishk Bagchi and Siddharth-Garima.
 Background music scored by Joel Crasto.

 Reception

 Nandini Ramnath from Scroll.in rated the movie 1.5 stars on 5 and wrote, "Inexplicably convoluted and unforgivably long".

-Sandip Pal of DesiMartini rated the movie 2 stars on 5 and wrote, "Wonder What The Film Wanted To Convey With Its Hapzhazard Plotline" and taking about the lead actors he said, "When we talk about performances, Sidharth Malhotra for some strange reason looks comfortable in the skin of his character but falters when it comes to the body language and the Bihari diction.
-It sounds fake!" as of Parineeti Chopra he said, "Coming to Parineeti Chopra – she has been playing the [feisty] motor-mouth girl in almost all her films and this film too she plays a girl who is cheeky and audacious and is ready to go to any length to get what she wants!
-Well, this is just for the first half.
-In the second half, wonder what happens to her strength of character, she is forever crying and sulking like forever and ever!
-This sudden change in the characteristic after the interval is not just off-putting but it is also very obnoxious, much more than her red hair!
-Chopra needs to get her act together."